 When you contact me about a possible project we’ll speak so I can get a clear idea of what you need and whether I can help.
 If you’re in London I’d be glad to meet in person.
 Otherwise we can speak using Skype, BlueJeans, Zoom or whatever conferencing app you use.

-Before I write a word I need to know as much as possible about your company organisation, product, service, and readership.
-I’ll send you a questionnaire that asks for information about:
+Before I write a word I need to know as much as possible about your company, organisation, product, service, and readership.
+I need information about:

 - Your organisation and brand.

 - Your target reader.
 What do they want?
 What are their concerns?
-How will your service make their life better?
-How does its absence make it worse?
+How will your product or service make their life better?
+How are they missing out by not having it?

-- What do you want the text I write to do?
+- What do you want your copy to do?
 To generate enquiries and sales?
 To build brand recognition?
 To keep your audience informed?
 To make a sale?